TengHuo/Algorithm_Interview_Notes-Chinese/Data_Mining/9nlp.md

 using sequences of words

 ### 3. N-gram Models
-consider sequence of characters (or words) of length n

-e.g., trigram model
+A probability distribution over all characters in the alphabet (or all words in the article) that is used in the language for a sequence of "n" characters(or words).

-a Markov chain of order 2, where the probability is derived from sequences of 3 characters (i, i −1, i −2).
+e.g., trigram model: a Markov chain of order 2, where the probability is derived from sequences of 3 characters (i, i −1, i −2).

 - **Language Identification problem**: Identify the language in which a text (corpus) is written (search)
 - Spelling correction